stockparfait/experiments/distribution/README.md

 apparently routinely hit Gaussian-based hedge funds (notably, [LTCM]) and a subsequent "excuse" that it was a "10-sigma event" which, obviously, "should never happen".

+Obviously, we don't need to worry about the p-value, as it is clearly ridiculously small.

 As a side note, I momentarily switched to the standard deviation (a.k.a.
 _sigma_) just to relate the result back to the "stardand" and often